Help in choosing a DAX training course

 This formula shows that initially DAX looks quite similar to Excel - but appearances are, in this case, deceptive.

-You want to show each figure as a percentage of the London figure:
+Suppose you want to show for each region its sales as a percentage of the highest sales for any region:

 CALCULATE(